-10.6.3.2 Auditing individual supported TLS protocol capabilities
+10.6.4.2 Auditing individual supported TLS protocol capabilities

 The MGC may determine the properties of the TLS MG profile by auditing the value of Supported TLS Versions (tlsv), Supported Cipher Suites (scs), Supported Compression Methods (scm) and Support for Session Resumption (ssr).
-Normally the audit will be performed on the Root termination.

 The Supported TLS Versions property provides the TLS versions supported by the MG without any specific sequence.